AJAX Request Handler with PHP

 if (this.readyState == 4 && this.status == 200) {

-// then handle the response
+// Handle the server's response here

 }